vitjanota/spa-concept/README.md

 or similar.

-Apache local config file (`.htaccess`) is a integral part of configuration.
+Apache local config file (`.htaccess`) is a integral part of app setup.
 So be sure that:

 1. usage of `.htaccess` is allowed (`AllowOverride All`) as above.
 2. `mod_rewrite` module (used in it) is enabled.